vk2diy/classe2-calculator/README.md

 It pulls in various information from external JSON files.

  * __components.json__: Contains common sizes for capacitors and inductors, and common zener diode voltage cutoffs used in generating proposed circuits.
- * __transistors.json__: Contains detailed properties of MOSFETs used as the Class E Power Amplifier switching device as follows:
+ * __transistors.json__: Contains detailed properties of MOSFETs used as the Class-E Power Amplifier switching device as follows:

 | Name        | Unit | Property                      |
 | ----------- | ---- | ----------------------------- |